 Jesus Left His “Baby” Behind, Too

 Days later, this is the same God who would assign the delicate and complex ministry of reconciliation, to unschooled and ordinary men.
-The omnipotent God of the universe entrusted the nurturing of His newborn, fledgling Church to a to gaggle of human disciples.
-The very ones who totally ditched Him and ran, just a few days earlier.
+The omnipotent God of the universe entrusted the nurturing of His newborn, fledgling Church to a gaggle of human disciples: The very ones who ditched Him and ran, just a few days before.

 Specifically, He intentionally handed the keys to the Kingdom to a fumble-prone Simon Peter, called him the rock on whom He would build His Church, and vowed that the gates of Hades would not overcome it (Matt.
 16:18).
 Then He ascended into heaven, reassuring them that He would be with them always, to the ends of the earth.

-Personally, I would have vetted much more stringently, and chosen from a more qualified pool of highly experienced applicants.
+Personally, I would have vetted much more stringently, choosing from a pool of highly qualified applicants.
 But God in His sovereignty, that’s the way He chose to do it.

-Come to think of it: Eleven years ago, this same God dispatched a disabled baby to an inexperienced and completely under-qualified 30-year-old young woman, who used to carelessly toss around the word, “retarded.”
+Come to think of it: Years ago, this same God dispatched a disabled baby to an inexperienced and completely under-qualified 30-year-old young woman, who used to carelessly toss around the word, “retarded.”

 So, okay.
 He knows something about leaving His vulnerable beloved behind, and into questionable human hands.

-In far, far humbler ways, I, too, am inundated with the daily tasks and responsibilities of feeding, serving, protecting and advocating.
+In far humbler ways, I, too, am inundated with the daily tasks and responsibilities of feeding, serving, protecting and advocating.
 I can avoid having to think about this gnawing, underlying worry.
 But it’s always just under the surface.
 I’m chronically aware that I have a limited window to serve and advocate for my son.
-While I am young, healthy and active, I have the false luxury of avoiding a preoccupation with death.
-But every once in a while, I’ll run into a horrifying article in the news, have a candid conversation with a fellow special needs parent; or a random, trivial incident will trigger a fresh wave of fear — a panic reflex I habitually suppress, in order to function.
+While I am young, healthy, and active, I have the false luxury of avoiding a preoccupation with death.
+But every once in awhile, I’ll run into a horrifying article in the news, have a candid conversation with a fellow special needs parent; or a random, trivial incident will trigger a fresh wave of fear — a panic reflex I habitually suppress in order to function.